syncfusion-content/windowsforms-docs/WindowsForms/SfListView/HeaderFooter.md

 ---

 # Header and Footer

-SfListView allows to show or hide the header and footer items through [SfListView.ShowHeader](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.SfListView~ShowHeader.html) and [SfListView.ShowFooter](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.SfListView~ShowFooter.html) properties.
-By default, the header and footer items are stick on top and bottom of the view.
+SfListView allows you to show or hide the header and footer items through the [SfListView.ShowHeader](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.SfListView~ShowHeader.html) and [SfListView.ShowFooter](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.SfListView~ShowFooter.html) properties.
+By default, the header and footer items will stick on the top and bottom of the view.

 {% tabs %}
 {% highlight c# %}
 // Show header item in SfListView